Research & Publications

 Extensive Research Description

-Wang’s research interest is to understand the spatiotemporal complexity of molecular and cellular systems, and how the complexity affects biological functions.
+At Harvard: Wang’s research interest is to understand the spatiotemporal complexity of molecular and cellular systems, and how the complexity affects biological functions.
 Especially, he aims to understand the spatial organization of mammalian chromatin – the complex of genomic DNA and associated proteins.
 The spatial organization of chromatin in the nucleus is of critical importance to many essential genomic functions, from the regulation of gene expression to the replication of the genome.
 Unfortunately, relatively little is known about the three-dimensional (3D) organization of chromatin beyond the length scale of the nucleosomes, in large part due to the lack of tools that allow direct visualization of the 3D folding of chromatin in individual chromosomes.
-To address this need, his main postdoctoral work (Science, 2016) involved the development of a first-in-kind, advanced DNA imaging method termed “chromatin tracing“, via multiplexed sequential fluorescence in situ hybridization (FISH).
+To address this need, his main postdoctoral work (Science 2016) involved the development of a multiplexed DNA imaging method termed “chromatin tracing“, via sequential fluorescence in situ hybridization (FISH).
 This novel method enabled direct spatial tracing of numerous genomic regions in individual chromosomes in single cells, offering a powerful tool to study the 3D folding of chromatin.
 As the first application of this method, he studied the spatial organization of the recently discovered topologically associating domains (TADs), also termed contact domains, by tracing the 3D positions of TADs in individual chromosomes in interphase human cells, and revealed a series of unexpected structural features.
 This work opened up many opportunities to study the spatial organization of chromatin at different length scales in a variety of important biological processes and in diseases.
-He also co-developed a highly-multiplexed RNA FISH technique termed “MERFISH” that enabled localized detection and quantification of 1000 different RNA species in a single cell (Science, 2015).
+He also co-developed a highly-multiplexed RNA FISH technique termed “MERFISH” that enabled localized detection and quantification of 1000 different RNA species in a single cell (Science 2015).
 In comparison to single-cell RNA sequencing, this multiplexed FISH method easily retains the spatial information of all the probed transcripts, and is highly sensitive for counting low-copy-number transcripts.
-Additionally, he led the development of a new photoactivatable fluorescent protein (PAFP), named mMaple3 (PNAS, 2014), that outperforms previously existing PAFPs in single-molecule-based superresolution imaging (STORM/PALM) and has been adopted by hundreds of research labs around the world, and an RNA-aptamer-based two-color CRISPR labeling system for studying chromatin dynamics (Scientific Reports, 2016).
+Additionally, he led the development of a new photoactivatable fluorescent protein (PAFP), named mMaple3 (PNAS 2014), that outperforms previously existing PAFPs in single-molecule-based superresolution imaging (STORM/PALM) and has been adopted by hundreds of research labs around the world, and an RNA-aptamer-based two-color CRISPR labeling system for studying chromatin dynamics (Scientific Reports 2016).

 As a graduate student at Princeton University, Wang studied bacterial cell mechanics, especially how the bacterial cytoskeleton coordinates cell wall synthesis.
-The first project (PNAS, 2010) in his dissertation showed that the bacterial actin homologue MreB contributes nearly as much to the rigidity of an E. coli cell as the peptidoglycan cell wall.
+The first project (PNAS 2010) in his dissertation showed that the bacterial actin homologue MreB contributes nearly as much to the rigidity of an E. coli cell as the peptidoglycan cell wall.
 This conclusion provided the premise for several theoretical works that assumed MreB applies force to the cell wall during growth, and suggested an evolutionary origin of cytoskeleton-governed cell rigidity.
-His second project (PNAS, 2011) dealt with the discovery of the motion of E. coli MreB linked to cell wall synthesis.
+His second project (PNAS 2011) dealt with the discovery of the motion of E. coli MreB linked to cell wall synthesis.
 This was the first observation of a cell-wall assembly driven molecular motor in bacteria.
 (Simultaneously with the work, Garner et al and Dominguez-Escobar et al discovered the same phenomenon in B. subtilis.)
-His third project (PNAS, 2012) elucidated that both cell wall synthesis and the peptidoglycan network have a chiral ordering, which is established by MreB.
+His third project (PNAS 2012) elucidated that both cell wall synthesis and the peptidoglycan network have a chiral ordering, which is established by MreB.
 This work linked the molecular structures of the cytoskeleton and of the cell wall with organismal-scale behavior.
-His fourth project (Biophysical Journal, 2013) developed a generic, quantitative model to explain the various spatial patterns adopted by bacterial cytoskeletal proteins.
+His fourth project (Biophysical Journal 2013) developed a generic, quantitative model to explain the various spatial patterns adopted by bacterial cytoskeletal proteins.
 The model set up a new theoretical framework for the study of membrane-polymer interaction, and is useful for the exploration of the physical limits of cytoskeleton organization.

 Biophysics; Biotechnology; Carcinoma; Cell Nucleus; Chromatin; Cell Biology; DNA; Enhancer Elements, Genetic; Embryonic and Fetal Development; Gene Expression Regulation; Genetics; Mutation; Stem Cells; Genome; Computational Biology; Chromosome Structures; Genomics; Chromatin Assembly and Disassembly; Transcriptome; Inventions; CRISPR-Cas Systems; Diseases